dsidlo/mcp-neo4j-semantic-memory/docs/mcp-neo4j-semantic-memory Notes.md

         - Not Represented: Or, `<force_it>` is set,<br>
           - Ensure that the new Base Ontology does not exist.<br>
             - Does not exist: Create the new Base Ontology and related Entities.<br>
-              - This is done also don via an LLM call-back.
+              - This is done also don via an LLM call-out.
               - Return message that a new Base Ontology was created along with details.
           - Base Ontology exists.
             - Return appropriate message.